vgurianov/uml-sp/docs/case_studies/function/function.md

 [In the Fibonacci book](https://en.wikipedia.org/wiki/Fibonacci_number), this sequence is result of growth of a rabbit population.
 Let exist one pair of rabbits in start.
 Mating pair always produces one new pair at one month.
 New pair grow one month and do not produces new pair.
 How many pairs will there be in one year?<br/>
 Let *Node* class be model of pair of rabbits.
-A State attribute is a state of the pair and has two values: mature state or childish state.<br/>
+A *State* attribute of *Node* is a state of the pair and has two values: mature state or childish state.<br/>
 The pairs put to cages and the cages build in row.
-The "previous" and "next" attributes define place of cage to the row.<br/> Let x and y be head of linked lists and
+The *previous* and *next* attributes define place of cage to the row.<br/> Let *x* and *y* be head of linked lists.
+The *x* attribute simulate sequence of months of year, the *y* simulate row of cages.
+In constructor of Node defined initial data
 ```
             y = new Node(); y.state = false;
             y.next = new Node(); y.next.state = true;